 All elected representatives will be required, within 30 days of their election, to publish past five years income tax statements and full list of assets of family; and thereafter, to publish annual returns of income and assets.
 The Election Commission will be asked to scrutinise assets and wealth of elected representatives to verify that any growth in declared wealth is consistent with their known earnings and investments.
 Should any unexplained growth in wealth be detected, the elected representative will be asked to publish an explanation.

-Focus on punishing the seniormost first
+Focus on punishing the senior-most first

 Corruption in India starts from the top.
 We will make laws to punish any Prime Minister or Chief Minister found guilty of corruption with capital punishment for treason.
 When the defender of the public trust himself steals public funds, then the nation is obliged to remove such person entirely.
 Other Ministers and senior officials found guilty of bribery or similar actions would be punished through imprisonment of not less than five years.
 Confiscation of all assets of anyone found guilty of serious corruption would be a further penalty strongly enforced.
 (In this regard we will review the suitability of such a law enacted in the State of Bihar).